GaryNanTie/2025/README.md

 'Attention Fibration Abduction' shows that a certain neural network fibration embodies both attention and abduction.

-FibChat – It makes stuff up, but with structure.
+'FibChat – It makes stuff up, but with structure.'
-Query updating via fibration attention
+Query updating via fibration attention.
 A new transformer attention mechanism via fibrations.